LemuelThomas/AWS-Projects/terraform-aws-elastic-wordpress/README.md

 # Automating Elastic Wordpress Project Using Terraform
-This is my work for automating the entire Elastic Wordpress Project Using Terraform.
+This is my work for automating the creation of launch template, parameter store parameters, and auto scaling group

 ## Getting Started
 ### Install AWS CLI: